-Jobs active for over 90 days are labeled as “expiring” to indicate reduced visibility, such as lower search engine rankings.
-Over time, this decline can lead to fewer applicants, even when potential candidates are available.
+Jobs active for more than 30 days are labeled Expiring to indicate reduced visibility — search engine rankings drop, and over time this leads to fewer applicants even when potential candidates are out there.

 Will closing one and opening a new one cost me another job credit?